Charlie Adam: International career

+Post-playing and coaching career

+Following his retirement from playing, Adam began working as loans manager at Burnley.

+On 31 December 2023, Adam was appointed head coach of EFL League One club Fleetwood Town.
+Fleetwood were on a nine game winless run at the time of his appointment.
+Adam was unable to keep Fleetwood in the division and they were relegated with one game remaining.
+On 22 December 2024, after one win in 11 league games, he was sacked with the club sitting 18th in League Two.
+On 23 January 2025, Adam was confirmed as the set-piece coach at Everton as part of David Moyes's new backroom team.

 Personal life

 Adam is the son of former professional player Charlie Adam, a midfielder who played for various Scottish clubs in the 1980s and 1990s.
 His father died on 17 December 2012, aged 50; the cause of death was publicly revealed as suicide in 2015.
 Adam's mother, Eleanor, fell ill with cancer, and was a big factor in his move back to Scotland.
 She died in December 2020.
-Adam's brother, Grant, is a goalkeeper who is currently playing for fellow Dundee-based side Lochee United.
+Adam's brother, Grant, is a goalkeeper who is who plays for fellow Dundee-based side Lochee United.
 He has four other siblings: brothers Gary, Connor and Grant, and sister Nicola.

 Adam grew up supporting Dundee.
 He attended Dundee's Braeview Academy, alongside fellow future footballers Garry Kenneth and Scott Robertson (the latter of which he would be reunited with at Dundee).

 Adam is married to Sophie Anderson, whom he met in September 2009 in her hometown of Poulton-le-Fylde during a night out with some of his Blackpool teammates.
 They have two sons, Jack and Louis, and a daughter, Anabella.
 He moved with his family to Glasgow after signing for Dundee, having lived in Poulton-le-Fylde since his days at Blackpool.

 Adam was arrested and charged with a drink-driving offence in December 2021.
-In January 2022 he pleaded guilty; he was fined £2000 and disqualified from driving for one year.
+In January 2022 he pleaded guilty; he was fined £2,000 and disqualified from driving for one year.